smatechnologies/ibm-i-agent-docs/docs/message-management/details.md

 1. When a cold start was requested, the LSAM message management control file (TRPMSGF10) is cleared and the COLDSTART parameter is passed along to the message queue scanning program.

-    a.
-The message queue scanning program always starts at the beginning of each message queue when a cold start was requested.
+    - The message queue scanning program always starts at the beginning of each message queue when a cold start was requested.

 2. If a warm start was requested but there is no LSAM control file record for a message queue, such as the first time that a message queue is processed, then that message queue will be scanned starting after the last message that was present in the queue at the time the first scan was initiated.

-    a.
-A technical support person can force the server to start processing at the end of a message queue by removing the control record for that message queue and then requesting a warm start.
+    - A technical support person can force the server to start processing at the end of a message queue by removing the control record for that message queue and then requesting a warm start.

 3. If a warm start was requested but the LSAM control file record for a message queue contains a message key that is not found in the message queue, the server assumes that the message queue contents can no longer be predicted.
 In this case, it automatically resets the last message key processed to the last message found in the  message queue, and then it will process only new messages that arrive in the message queue.

-    a.
-A technical support person can use the undocumented LSAM tools to force the LSAM Message Management control file record to contain a valid key for any message that is currently found in the message queue.
+    - A technical support person can use the undocumented LSAM tools to force the LSAM Message Management control file record to contain a valid key for any message that is currently found in the message queue.
 Refer to the next section about Undocumented Tools for hints to technical support personnel.

-## Message Management Parameters --- Qualification Fields
+## Message Management Parameters -- Qualification Fields

 Many different Parameters records could be created to respond to a single message intercepted by the LSAM Message Management server.
 This section explains the different groups of fields in the Parameters master record that are used to qualify whether each record's response will be executed.

 ### Message and Job Profile Fields

 Before other forms of message qualification are applied, the LSAM first validates each message it finds by using the following message profile fields.
-After the message passes the profile tests, then messages can be further filtered using Compare Text, Message Management --- Date and Time fields and Threshold values.
+After the message passes the profile tests, then messages can be further filtered using Compare Text, Message Management -- Date and Time fields and Threshold values.

 ### Message Queue and Library